The latest Gerry Adams’ Cult mantra is: “the IRA has left the scene”.

 Martin McGuinness denied luring alleged informer Frank Hegarty home to Derry in May 1986 and promising his mother, Rose, that he would not be harmed – this was a lie.
 McGuinness was so involved in the Hegarty murder that he had a Guardian journalist, Peter Murtagh, removed from the Hegarty home and told him outside that ‘the interview is over’ in an act of intimidation of the press.
 McGuinness continued to lie about the Hegarty murder until his own death.

-Martin McGuinness denied knowing the murderers of civilian prison instructor, Leslie Jarvis, shot dead after a psychology class at Magee College, and two police officers murdered shortly afterwards by a booby-trap bomb in a briefcase similar to that of Mr. Jarvis – this was a lie.
-He certainly knew the team that carried out the triple murder and was one of the IRA leaders to have authorised the attack.
+Martin McGuinness denied knowing the murderers of civilian prison instructor, Leslie Jarvis (shot dead after a psychology class at Magee College) and of two police officers murdered shortly afterwards by a booby-trap bomb in a briefcase similar to that of Mr. Jarvis – this was a lie.
+He certainly knew the team that carried out the triple murder and was one of the IRA leaders who authorised the attack.

 A false story was spread that the bomb was triggered by some unknown British Army security radio device before the truth had to be admitted.

 The IRA denied the Tullyally bombings in Derry in December, 1987 – this was a lie.
 Two of three bombs exploded in a largely Protestant housing estate, killing an elderly Catholic pensioner.
 The Derry Brigade of the IRA had planted the bombs near homes of persons suspected of being members of the security forces and when the ‘job’ went wrong, Martin McGuinness denied responsibility and cynically blamed British Army or loyalist paramilitary ‘dirty tricks’ attackers.
 Lies on top of lies.